Supported byEU

 Testaccio Market

+Ending point of the tour.
 A vibrant, colourful food market where locals come to eat authentic and honest Roman food.

 Map

-Monument of Giuseppe Mazzini, Piazzale Ugo La Malfa (square in front of Giuseppe Mazzini's monument) Nearest public transport: Circo Massimo metro station; Aventino/Circo Massimo (MB) tram stop, Circo Massimo bus stop
+Monument of Giuseppe Mazzini, Piazzale Ugo La Malfa (square in front of Giuseppe Mazzini's monument).
+Nearest public transport: Circo Massimo metro station, Aventino/Circo Massimo (MB) tram stop, Circo Massimo bus stop

 Add a review